MP Estate Planning UK

 Do non‑UK trusts need special information?

 Yes.
-Non‑UK trusts must show whether they have UK business relationships, hold UK land or whether an offshore company has controlling interest.
-These facts affect the need to disclose and the scope of information required.
+Non‑UK trusts must disclose whether they have UK business relationships (such as a UK bank account), hold UK land or property, or whether an offshore company connected to the trust has a controlling interest.
+These facts determine whether the trust needs to be registered on the TRS and the scope of information required.
+The rules apply regardless of where the trust was established or who created it.

 What type of Government Gateway account do we need?